 Coconut oil will not only bring temporary relief to the skin, but it will aid in healing and repairing, unlike most lotions.
 The coconut oil can help bring back a youthful appearance to your skin by removing the outer layer of dead skin cells, making the skin smoother.
 The skin will become more evenly textured with a healthy "shine."
 And the coconut oil will penetrate into the deeper layers of the skin and strengthen the underlying tissues.

-Naturally, you need to choose a high-quality coconut oil that is free of chemicals and is not bleached or hydrogenated, all of which can irritate your skin, if you want to experience the maximum healing effects.
+Naturally, you need to choose a high-quality coconut oil that is free of synthetic chemicals and is not bleached or hydrogenated, all of which can irritate your skin, if you want to experience the maximum healing effects.
 My team and I here researched coconut oil extensively until we found the ideal source--one that is certified organic and made from the freshest coconuts.
 I now highly recommend and offer you what is clearly the premier brand of virgin coconut oil in the United States, Tropical Traditions.

 If you decide to use another brand of virgin coconut oil, be sure it meets these requirements.